swiss-seismological-service/scrtdd/doc/base/ttt.rst

 The following geographic transformations (TRANS statement) are currently supported: GLOBAL 2D, SIMPLE 2D, SIMPLE 3D, SDS 2D, SDS 3D.
 Also, both float and double values are supported as well as byte swapping.

-Please note that ``scrtdd`` doesn't load the grid files into memory in full and that allows to work with grids of a large size (it has been tested with 1TB grids, without noticing any sort of slow down or memory issue).
-Also, the grid values are interpolated, which means high accuracy can be achived even with coarse grids, although a more dense grid would certainly be more accurate.
+Please note that ``scrtdd`` doesn't load the grid files into memory in full and that allows to work with grids of unlimited size.
+Also, the grid values are interpolated, which allows to achive accurate results even with coarse grids, although more dense grids would certainly allow more precise results.

-However, since ``scrtdd`` never loads the grid files into memory, but reads the data from the files themselves, there could be issues with the maximum number of open files limits in your system.
-If that's the case (check scrtdd logs), make sure to increase that number to allow for many grid files to be open at the same time during the inversion.

 .. image:: media/nll-ttt.png
    :width: 800